 Pricing tiers must be highlighted on the website homepage so visitors can easily spot them.

 Each tier description should contain the price and all the features a customer gets.

 The main pros of the tiered pricing model are as follows:

 - Scalability.
 Customers can upgrade or downgrade to different tiers in line with their needs.

 - Better targeting potential.
 Merchants can expand their customer base by targeting different customer groups with various tiers.

 Adjustability.
-Merchants can adjust the profit margin to suit market changes and their business goals.
+Merchants can adjust the profit margin to suit market changes and business goals.

 These are the main drawbacks of the tiered pricing model: